-It is important to use ganciclovir five times a day until your eye feels better, and then to continue using it three times a day for a further seven days.
+It is important to use ganciclovir eye gel five times a day until your eye feels better, and then to continue using it three times a day for a further seven days.

-If your vision becomes blurred after using it, do not drive until you can see clearly again.
+If your vision becomes blurred after applying the gel, do not drive until you can see clearly again.

-If you normally wear contact lenses, wear glasses instead while you are using ganciclovir.
+If you normally wear contact lenses, wear spectacles instead while you are using ganciclovir.

 About ganciclovir eye gel